In Honor of the Late, Great Tony Todd, I am Rerunning This Piece on Candyman

 Welcome, friends, to the latest entry in Control Nathan Rabin 4.0.
 It’s the career and site-sustaining column that gives YOU, the kindly, Christ-like, unbelievably sexy Nathan Rabin’s Happy Place patron, an opportunity to choose a movie that I must watch, and then write about, in exchange for a one-time, one hundred dollar pledge to the site’s Patreon account.
 The price goes down to seventy-five dollars for all subsequent choices.

-Candyman takes place in a Chicago I know all too well as a former third generation resident of the Windy City.
-It’s a city that’s chilly and cold, violent and sad, where horrible things happen all the time but people are too beaten down by the inexorable horrors of everyday life to be able to do anything about it.
+Candyman takes place in Chicago, which I know all too well as a former third-generation resident of the Windy City.
+It’s a city that’s chilly and cold, violent and sad, where horrible things happen all the time, but people are too beaten down by the inexorable horrors of everyday life to do anything about it.

-I went to University of Illinois at Chicago my freshman year and was struck by the strange beauty of its architecture, by the otherworldly oddness of its buildings.
-Candyman makes exquisite use of its Chicago settings to create an ominous world at once gorgeous and horrifying, cerebral and visceral, scary and ultimately deeply sad.
+I went to the University of Illinois at Chicago during my freshman year and was struck by the strange beauty of its architecture and by the otherworldly oddness of its buildings.
+Candyman makes exquisite use of its Chicago settings to create an ominous world that is gorgeous and horrifying, cerebral and visceral, scary, and ultimately deeply sad.

 In a role that makes brilliant use of Madsen’s trademark combination of steely strength and aching vulnerability, the future Oscar nominee plays a Semiotics graduate student at the University of Illinois at Chicago studying urban legends.